gwillz/EagleEye/README.md

 1 Overview
 ----------
 Verifying the accuracy of tracking software is a common problem.
-Current methods are not quantifiable and inconsistent.
+Current methods are subjective.
 Here we present a novel solution to quantify annotations with a Vicon Tracking System.
 This system will provide 'ground truth' data that is accurate and comparable.

 The project opted to use a Ricoh Theta m15 - a omnidirectional camera with two lenses.
 This proves difficult with the images presenting very large 'fisheye' distortions.